Take the guesswork out of changing more lives

 Donna Carmichael, London School of Economics and Political Science

 After a long career in industry in senior roles with large global corporations, Donna returned to school to pursue a PhD degree and is currently a PhD candidate in financial sociology at the London School of Economics and Political Science in London, England.
 Her research focuses on the role of investors and corporate governance in advancing sustainable and equitable financial systems.
-Donna holds a BSc in social psychology and an MBA in marketing and finance.

 Listen to Episode: ‘Sustainability Assurance as Greenwashing’